Saafine/shopulec/README.md

+deploy
+better populate store on init
-exit when keyboard closes on input localstorage switching tabs by swiping left and right drag and drop
+switching tabs by swiping left and right drag and drop